 How Does a Dog Become Obese

 Here at Honest Paws, we firmly believe that prevention is the best medicine.
 With that said, in order to prevent obesity, pet owners must have a thorough understanding of what exactly causes it to develop.
 It may surprise you that dogs can become obese due to a number of factors, not just eating too much.
-Before we dive into the ways that CBD can help your obese dog, let's first cover the underlying factors responsible for it.

 First, there are several physiological causes that can result in obesity in dogs.
 While many of these causes may not be entirely avoidable, it is important for pet owners to understand whether their dog is at an increased risk of becoming obese and taking additional precautions in managing their weight.